[2025] COVID-19: If I test positive or have symptoms, will I be separated from my baby after birth?

 The CDC supports breastfeeding by COVID-positive mothers

-• Wash their hands using soap and water before touching their child or expressing breast milk either by hand expression or with a breast pump.
-If soap and water are not available, use hand sanitizer with at least 60% alcohol.
+• Wash hands using soap and water before touching their child or expressing breast milk by hand expression or with a breast pump.
+If soap and water are unavailable, use hand sanitizer with at least 60% alcohol.

 • Clean and sanitize breast pumps and all infant feeding items.

-CDC recommends that everyone 12 years of age and older should get a COVID-19 vaccination to help protect against COVID-19.
-More information about COVID-19 vaccines for breastfeeding/lactating persons can be found here https://www.cdc.gov/coronavirus/2019-ncov/vaccines/recommendations/pregnancy.html
+The CDC currently recommends (March 2025) that everyone 12 years of age and older should get a COVID-19 vaccination to help protect against COVID-19.
+More information about COVID-19 vaccines for breastfeeding/lactating persons can be found here: COVID-19 Vaccination for Women Who Are Pregnant or Breastfeeding

 The American College of Obstetricians and Gynecologists (ACOG)

-ACOG updated its publication, “Coronavirus (COVID-19), Pregnancy, and Breastfeeding: A Message for Patients” on December 3rd, 2021.
+ACOG updated its publication, “Coronavirus (COVID-19), Pregnancy, and Breastfeeding: Answers From Ob-Gyns ” in January of 2025.
 ACOG continues to support COVID-positive mothers who wish to room in and/or breastfeed their newborns, noting that separation in the hospital does not appear to reduce the risk of passing COVID-19 to your baby.
-ACOG emphasizes that the decision whether to separate from your baby is up to you:

 The American Academy of Pediatrics (AAP)